Welcome to ChromiumOS for the GPD Pocket 1 and 2

 This build is currently in a BETA and while I firmly feel that as long as you understand the known issues, it is stable enough to use as a daily driver.
 I have personally been testing builds on my GPD Pocket for the past several hours and can say that it is incredibly stable and not prone to crashing.
 With this all said, please ensure that you always have a backup of your data as I will not be responsible in the unlikely event of data loss.
 During this period, there will be a higher frequency of updates while I work on ironing out all of the problems.
 Please feel free to contact me with any feedback or post any issues on the official GitHub Project Page.

 Please note that this port took over 400 hours of work to produce and test.
 While I am providing the builds/updates for FREE, I am personally paying for the dedicated servers that are responsible for building and providing over the air updates to devices running this build of ChromiumOS.
 I am also personally paying for the bandwidth on the servers out of pocket.
 With that said, donations are highly appreciated.

 This dedicated build sports several selling features that make it a very capable operating system for the GPD Pocket 2 including:

-- Buttery Smooth Performance – The GPD Pocket 2 with ChromiumOS easily allows you to juggle several demanding tasks such as watching high definition video, running desktop Linux applications and browsing demanding web pages.
+- Buttery Smooth Performance – The GPD Pocket 1 and GPD Pocket 2 with ChromiumOS easily allows you to juggle several demanding tasks such as watching high definition video, running desktop Linux applications and browsing demanding web pages.
 While the GPD Pocket is powered by an Atom Processor, it sure wont feel like it.